 Autodesk's customer-related operations are divided into three geographic regions: the Americas, Europe, and Asia Pacific.
 Autodesk's products are marketed worldwide through a network of domestic and foreign offices.
-Autodesk sells its software products primarily through distributors and dealers (value-added resellers or "VARs") who distribute Autodesk's products to end-users in more than 150 countries.
+Autodesk sells its software products primarily through distributors and VARs who distribute Autodesk's products to end-users in more than 150 countries.
 VARs, including both independent owners and computer store franchisees, are supported by Autodesk and its subsidiaries through technical training, periodic publications, and Autodesk's Home Page on the Internet.